SumitKa2002/SlimeJump/README.md

 # SlimeJump

+#Inspiration:
+I was trying to make a game that doesn't have much complex controls so a single touch control felt like the way to go.
+I was initially gonna make a simple touch to jump game but saw this approach and decided to add this instead.

 #Controls:
 Drag the player to the direction you want the player to throw itself to.
 A line will appear to show your traversal path.